Port-Hamiltonian Realizations of Nonminimal Linear Time Invariant Systems: Lyapunov and Riccati inequalities

-Then, due to the positive definiteness of $ \bS$ it follows that $ \bC_1\bM_1^{-1}=\mat{cccc}\bC_{11}&0&\ldots&0\rix$, and by making use of the block diagonal structure of $\bM_1^{-T}\bQ_1\bM_1^{-1}$, we also have $\bM_1\bB_1=\mat{cccc}\bB_{11}^T&0&\ldots&0\rix^T$.
+Then, due to the positive definiteness of $ \hat \bS$ it follows that $ \bC_1\bM_1^{-1}=\mat{cccc}\bC_{11}&0&\ldots&0\rix$, and by making use of the block diagonal structure of $\bM_1^{-\top}\bQ_1\bM_1^{-1}$, we also have $\bM_1\bB_1=\mat{cccc}\bB_{11}^\top&0&\ldots&0\rix^\top$.
 Thus it follows that

-Since $\bA_1$ is asymptotically stable, all $\alpha_j\bJ_j$ must be void, which implies that $\bA_1-\bB_1\bS^{-1}\bC_1$ must be asymptotically stable as well.
+Since $\bA_1$ is asymptotically stable, all $\alpha_j\bJ_j$ must be void, which implies that $\bA_1-\bB_1\hat \bS^{-1}\bC_1$ must be asymptotically stable as well.

-In order to characterize the solution of the reduced Riccati inequality (\ref{RIEred}), we use the following lemmas.
-The first is the orthogonal version of the Kalman decomposition, \cite{Kai80,Van79}. \begin{lemma} Consider a general LTI system of the form (\ref{GenSys}).
+In order to characterize the solution of the Riccati inequality (\ref{RIEred}), we first have to identify what happens if the system is not minimal.
+To numerically check minimality, we can use the orthogonal version of the Kalman decomposition, \cite{Kai80,Van79}, see also \cite{MehX00}. \begin{lemma} Consider a general system of the form (\ref{GenSys}).
 Then there exists a real orthogonal matrix $ \bU$ such that